 You are absolutely correct.
 That’s because Ophiuchus is a constellation – not a sign – of the Zodiac.
 Follow the links below to learn more about astrological signs versus astronomical constellations, when and where to locate Ophiuchus, some deep-sky treasures it contains, its mythology, its science and more.

 Whether you’re speaking about astrological signs or astronomical constellations, the Zodiac depicts the narrow beltway of stars on the stellar sphere through which the sun, moon and planets travel continuously.
 The Zodiac runs astride the ecliptic – the sun’s yearly pathway in front of the backdrop stars.
-The band of the Zodiac extends some 8 degrees north and south of the ecliptic, spanning a total of 16 degrees in width.
+The band of the Zodiac extends some 8o north and south of the ecliptic, spanning a total of 16o in width.

 By the way, the December solstice point moves one degree westward in front of the zodiacal constellations – or backdrop stars – in about 72 years.
 The December solstice point will finally move into the constellation Ophiuchus by the year 2269.